Should I ignore him when he pulls away? There’s no definite answer, but here are some general guidelines:

 You are not responsible for his actions, and it is best not to react based on what he does or doesn’t do.

 Instead of trying to stop him from pulling away by nagging or begging, figure out what makes you happy right now and go do that thing instead!
 It may be hard at first, but eventually doing things that interest you will be one of your coping mechanisms for dealing with his absence in your life.

-In Conclusion: Breaking up with a significant other is never easy, and there are many reasons why someone would want to pull away from you.
+when he pulls away should i ignore him?
+Breaking up with a significant other is never easy, and there are many reasons why someone would want to pull away from you.

-Just because your partner is pulling away from you, it doesn’t mean they don’t love you any more or that they want to end your relationship.
+Just because your partner is pulling away from you, it doesn’t mean they don’t love you anymore or that they want to end your relationship.
 While some people pull away as a defense mechanism against getting hurt or to avoid confrontation, it can be hard not to worry about what their actions mean.